bnarath/YouTube_Trending/README.md

 <hr>

-**Canada, Germany and France watch videos originating from over 80 known countries.**
+**Videos that trend in Canada, Germany, France and Russia originate from over 70 countries.**

 ![Origins_by_viewership](youtube-trending/Image/Variation_in_Origin_of_Videos_Watched_in_Each_Country.png)